Ad Dimensions 2026: Google Demand Gen & Meta: The Complete Reference

 Key Takeaways

 Wrong ad dimensions cost time, money, and patience.
 Creatives get rejected, campaign launches get delayed, and designers produce formats nobody needs.
-This happens to every team running Google Demand Gen or Meta Ads — often multiple times per quarter.
+This happens to every team running Google Demand Gen or Meta Ads, often multiple times per quarter.

 The good news: with just 3 core formats you can cover roughly 90% of all placements on both platforms.
-This article provides all current image and video specifications (as of March 2026), explains safe zones visually, and includes a free PDF guide to download — ready to share with designers, freelancers, or agency partners.
+This article provides all current image and video specifications (as of March 2026), explains safe zones visually, and includes a free PDF guide to download: ready to share with designers, freelancers, or agency partners.

 Why the right dimensions determine campaign success

 Choosing ad dimensions is not a purely technical question.
 It directly affects how well your campaigns perform.
+Wrong dimensions cause three specific problems: automatic cropping by the platform, UI overlap (especially in Stories and Reels), and rejected creatives that block campaign launches.

-Google's Demand Gen best practices (February 2026) show that advertisers who implement at least 3 out of 4 best practices achieve over 40% more conversions on average.
-Asset quality and asset variety — meaning coverage of all aspect ratios — are a central factor in what Google calls "Ad Strength."
+Format choice directly controls your campaign performance.
+Google's Demand Gen best practices show: advertisers who implement at least 3 out of 4 best practices can achieve over 40% more conversions.
+Asset variety across all aspect ratios is a central factor for "Ad Strength."
 To reach "Excellent" status, you need at least 3 landscape images, 3 square images, 3 portrait images, plus videos and 9:16 assets for YouTube Shorts.
+Meta's algorithm favours mobile-first formats: 4:5 and 9:16 occupy 60-80% more screen space than 1:1 or 1.91:1, demonstrably leading to higher engagement rates and lower CPA.
+Delivering only landscape formats means leaving reach on the table and paying more.

 Google Demand Gen: image, video & carousel formats